Eagle Peak (6,909 ft.)

 A towering waterfall caps the head of the floodplain valley.
 Hike up the scree field to the left/north of the waterfall, and continue making your way up the hanging valley to the west of Eagle.
 There are many small trails here, and the rocky tundra is open and generally easy to move through.

 At the head of this valley is another set of cascades, which lead to a newly-formed tarn at the toe of Flute Glacier.
 To climb Eagle, you’ll want to cut left/west at this point, scramble up the scree or between the small wet cliffs, and make your way into the cirque directly below Eagle’s southern face.
-There is a very prominent gully running directly below the face and the rocky moraines.
+There is a very prominent gully running directly below Eagle’s south face.
 In early to mid summer, this gully will be filled with snow and provide a much nicer route than the unstable rocks on the moraine.

 South Face Route

-To take the south face route, climb the long, steep scree field at the base of the south face.
+To take the south face route, ascend the long, steep scree field at the base of the south face.
 This scree field is deceptively tall–in fact, it will take you about a third of the way from the cirque to the summit.
-If there’s still snow on the scree field it will be easier to climb up on it, but it is steep enough to qualify as lightly technical and you’ll probably be safer on it with an ice axe.
+If there’s still snow on the scree field it will be easier to climb up on it, but it is steep enough that you’d probably be safer on it with an ice axe.
 Near the top of the scree field, a small cliff band with a trickling waterfall guards access to the rest of the face.
-This is the crux of the route, and is the only part that could maybe qualify as Class 3+.
+This is the crux of the route, and for about ten vertical feet might even qualify as Class 4.
 Take your time here to find the best route, which is a bit to the left of the waterfall.
-If you do this properly, it should not ever feel like rock climbing, though it is slightly precarious the first time.

 At the top of the south face is a wall of crags, towering over a semi-permanent snowfield.
 Once you hit this face, traverse directly left/north and into the prominent, steep, very loose scree gully.
 The scree in this gully ranges from basketball to penny-sized, and lies in a thin layer over smoother rock in some places.
 Those who aren’t comfortable with Chugach scree will find this part of the ascent especially unnerving.
 On the way down, you could take your chances sliding down some of the scree, but be mindful that you are very high up on a remote peak and a twisted ankle up here would be extremely inconvenient.

 The scree gully leads directly to a shallow col on the summit ridge, at which point you will earn a stunning view 5,000 feet almost directly down onto the surface of Eagle Lake.
-From this shallow col, simply run 90 degrees right/east and climb the pleasant (if very lofty) Class 2 ridge to the summit.
+From this shallow col, simply run 90 degrees right/east and walk the pleasant, lofty Class 2+ ridge to the summit.
 There is a summit register in the small cairn.
 Enjoy the views!

 South Ridge Route